 There are 3 types of footwork in Meihua practice, and teaching a way of maneuvering make it possible for the practitioner to rapidly move in every direction, advance or retreat, strike or protect.

 The primary training approach for Meihuaquan footwork consists of:

 3. Zha fa (Stabbing Method)

-Simply put these three type of moving steps are really helpful footwork drills, designed to create the capacity to close distance, advance and retreat in all directions, to twist one’s upper and lower body quickly, to swiftly look left or right, and remain nimble even during intense altercations.
+Simply put these three types of moving steps are really helpful footwork drills, designed to create the capacity to close distance, advance and retreat in all directions, twist one’s upper and lower body quickly, swiftly look left or right, and remain nimble even during intense altercations.

 In function, these three methods enable the Martial Artist to move like the wind, stand strong like a mountain, and rapidly change from a high fighting stance to a low fighting stance, as well as retreat immediately after attacking.

 CHENG QUAN: (Duel – Training boxing) is a matching practice designed to incorporate the techniques of Meihuaquan for combat.